memcached/memcached.github.io/content/features/proxy/_index.md

     return function(r)
-        -- could break, since we are now directly referencing the global -- table, which can change. many times this won't matter, but a best -- practice is to always pass referenecs down when needed. local foo = lookup[input]
+        -- could break, since we are now directly referencing the global -- table, which can change. many times this won't matter, but a best -- practice is to always pass references down when needed. local foo = lookup[input]
     end
 end